doxyme/content-style-guide/02-voice-and-tone.html.md

 * Informal but not sloppy
 * Helpful but not overbearing
 * Expert but not bossy
+* Casual but not lazy
+* Concise but not too brief
+* Calm but not boring
+* Relaxed but not on vacation
-* Weird but not inappropriate
+* Sense of urgency but not self-important

 ## Tone